joelek/ts-autoguard/readme.md

 ## Roadmap

+* Provide access to Socket instance in endpoints.
 * Set up template project with client and server.
 * Extend type guards with functionality for deep structured cloning.
 * Add support for responding without a payload on error.